clojurists-together/clojuriststogether.org/content/news/2021/2021-board-election-results.md

 * Chris Nuernberger
 * Daniel Compton (returning)

+Thanks to everyone who stood for election, it was an incredibly strong slate of candidates.

 We also want to thank the outgoing board members Daniel Solano Gómez and Larry Staton Jr for their years of service to the board and the Clojure community.
 Thanks!